ducksouplab/ducksoup/README.md

 - kind (string) may be: `"start"`, `"end"`, `"error-duplicate"`, `"error-full"`, `"disconnection"` (and `"stats"` if debug is enabled)
 - payload (unrestricted type) is an optional payload

+## GStreamer effects

+DuckSoup servers come with GStreamer and the ability to apply effects on live video and audio streams.
+Check some [examples](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html?gi-language=c#pipeline-examples) from GStreamer documentation to get a glimpse of how to set GStreamer elements and their properties.

+From the standpoint of DuckSoup, it is possible to add one audio and one video effect as a GStreamer element, following this syntax:

+* generic format: `element property1=value1 property2=value2 ...` with O, 1 or more properties
+* audio processing example: `pitch pitch=0.8`
+* video processing example: `coloreffects preset=xpro`

+You may browse [available plugins](https://gstreamer.freedesktop.org/documentation/plugins_doc.html?gi-language=c) (each plugin contains one or more elements) and discover elements and their properties.

+Please note that, even if the default DuckSoup configuration comes with the "good, bad and ugly" GStreamer plugin packages, some elements in those packages might not be available when running DuckSoup (especially due to hardware limitations).

+It is also possible to add custom GStreamer plugins to DuckSoup (check thes section [Custom GStreamer plugins](#custom-gstreamer-plugins))

 ## Build server from source